-When set to 'OFF', a note-off message of the sidechain note will immediately short-circuit the envelope to its release stage, regardless of the current stage.
+GATE ON is the 'traditional' behaviour of envelope generators.
+A note-off message of the sidechain note will immediately short-circuit the envelope to its release stage, regardless of the current stage.

-When set to 'ON', upon receiving a note-off message of the sidechain note, the envelope will wait for completion of the Attack, Hold and Decay stages before going into the Release stage.
-This results in a consistent timing of the envelope regardless of the length of the sidechain note (besides the sustain stage), making this option particularly suited to trigger envelopes with short notes, or trigs.
+When set to TRIG, note-off messages are ignored, and the envelope always goes through the Attack, Hold, Decay and Release stages, but always skips the Sustain stage.
+This results in a consistent timing of the envelope regardless of the length of the sidechain note, making this option particularly suited to trigger envelopes with short notes, or trigs.